Banks Doing Digital Right: My Learnings of The Banking Scene Summer Event

 To my surprise, the feedback of our council of wise was more nuanced.
 Every bank is currently revaluating its priorities right now, they said.
 For banks that are still early in their digital transformation, additional investments are not crucial to keep up.
 However, institutions that are already far ahead of the market may consider slowing down their more visionary and risky projects and build a buffer for the economic storm ahead of us.

-Suddenly the race to have a digital frontrunner is not just about customer acquisition, revenue generation and cost reductions.
+Suddenly the race to be a digital frontrunner is not just about customer acquisition, revenue generation and cost reductions.
 Now the digital frontrunners can afford to slow down a bit and anticipate bad weather, whereas the followers need to use all the reserves to remain operationally resilient.
 These players can only hope the crisis will not turn out to become disastrous.

 For me this edition was a big success, it learned me how great leaders make the digital transformation successful, not by explaining the tools they use, but about how to use them, how to make sure everyone uses them in the right way.